eugenium/eugenium.github.io/index.md

   creditlink: http://wegraphics.net/downloads/free-ultimate-blurred-background-pack/
 ---

-I am second year PhD student at the [Center for Visual Computing](http://cvn.ecp.fr/) at  Ecole Centrale Paris and also a member of the INRIA Galen team.
-I am also concurrently doing a joint PhD at KU Leuven  [VISICS](https://www.esat.kuleuven.be/psi/visics) lab.
+I am a third year PhD student at the [Center for Visual Computing](http://cvn.ecp.fr/) at  Ecole Centrale Paris and also a member of the INRIA Galen team.
+I am doing a joint PhD at KU Leuven  [VISICS](https://www.esat.kuleuven.be/psi/visics) lab.
 I am supervised by [Matthew Blaschko](http://homes.esat.kuleuven.be/~mblaschk/).
+Some of my other great co-authors are Gael Varoquaux, Andreas Argyriou, Arthur Gretton, Wacha Bounliphone, and Kyle Kastner

 My primary research interests are in Machine Learning, Graphical Models, Statistics in High Dimensions and Neural Networks.
 On the application side I work/have worked on Neuro-imaging, Computer Vision, Biometrics, and Speech Recognition.